Sign in

 Choosing The Best Fit

-When designers are making the decision to implement one of the five robot types in their processes, they need to consider the basic starting points for any motion application: load, orientation, speed, travel, precision, environment, and duty cycle.
-Determining these factors will draw direct correlations to the corresponding robot type that will give them the most efficient and effective results in their plant.
+When designers opt to integrate one of the five robot types into their operations, they must evaluate essential starting points for motion applications, including load, orientation, speed, travel, precision, environmental conditions, and duty cycle.
+Recognizing these factors enables designers to correlate them with the appropriate robot type to ensure the most effective and efficient outcomes in their manufacturing processes.

 Speed Up Your Assembly Line Through Automation